 Feasibility Team

-A group of employees, contractors, and/or consultants of the Participating Parties or their respective Affiliates that assists the Operator during the Feasibility Stage.
+A group of employees, contractors, and/or consultants of the Participating Parties or their respective Affiliates who assists the Operator during the Feasibility Stage.

 Force Majeure

-An event or cause that is reasonably beyond the control of the Party claiming the existence of such event or cause, which includes, but is not limited to, a flood, storm, hurricane, loop current/eddy, or other act of God; a fire, loss of well control, oil spill, or other environmental catastrophe; a war, a civil disturbance, a terrorist act, a labor dispute, a strike, a lockout; an inability to immediately comply with a law, order, rule, or regulation; a governmental action or delay in granting necessary permits or permit approvals; and the inability to secure materials or a rig.
+An event or cause that is reasonably beyond the control of the Party claiming the existence of such event or cause, which includes a flood, storm, hurricane, loop current/eddy, or other act of God; a fire, loss of well control, oil spill, or other environmental catastrophe; a war, a civil disturbance, a terrorist act, a labor dispute, a strike, a lockout; an inability to immediately comply with a law, order, rule, or regulation; a governmental action or delay in granting necessary permits or permit approvals; and the inability to secure materials or a drilling rig.

+Gross Negligence

+With respect to a Party, shall mean:

+[Select one of the following.]

+any act or failure to act by any person or entity which constitutes gross negligence as defined by applicable law.

+any act or failure to act (whether sole, joint, or concurrent) by any person or entity which was in reckless disregard of or wanton indifference to harmful consequences such person or entity knew, or should have known, such act or failure would have on the safety or property of another person or entity or on the environment.

+any act or failure to act (whether sole, joint, or concurrent) by such Party’s Senior Supervisory Personnel which was in reckless disregard of or wanton indifference to harmful consequences such Senior Supervisory Personnel knew, or should have known, such act or failure would have on the safety or property of another person or entity or on the environment.

 HSE

 Health, safety, and environment.